hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

-# Run multiple docker-compose services on Debian/Ubuntu
+# Run multiple Docker Compose services on Debian/Ubuntu

 ## Introduction
-This tutorial will show you how you can run multiple docker-compose services via a systemd service template.
+This tutorial will show you how you can run multiple Docker Compose services via a systemd service template.

 ### Prerequisites
 * Server with Debian/Ubuntu
 * Docker already installed and running
   * [Tutorial for Debian](https://docs.docker.com/install/linux/docker-ce/debian/)
   * [Tutorial for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
-* `docker-compose` installed at `/usr/local/bin/docker-compose` as instructed in the [official tutorial](https://docs.docker.com/compose/install/) (otherwise you may need to adapt the path in the examples)
+* Docker Compose installed at `/usr/local/bin/docker-compose` as instructed in the [official tutorial](https://docs.docker.com/compose/install/) (otherwise you may need to adapt the path in the examples)

 ## Steps

-### Create docker-compose files
+### Create Docker Compose files

-For this tutorial we will store our docker-compose service configurations under `/etc/docker-compose`.
+For this tutorial we will store our Docker Compose service configurations under `/etc/docker-compose`.

 ```bash
 mkdir /etc/docker-compose